-A VPN gives a company network access to public networks such as the internet.
+A VPN gives a company network access to public networks such as the Internet.
 It is a Virtual Private Network.
 A VPN is used to share data efficiently over different public networks from private networks as it is connected to both.
 It ensures guaranteed security and privacy of data through data encryption and other mechanisms.
-However, commercial VPNs are used to hide an individual user’s IP address and location by channelling all secure traffic through a secure tunnel.
+However, commercial VPNs are used to hide an individual user’s IP address and location by channeling all secure traffic through a secure tunnel.
 We can hide behind VPNs to see data that is banned or blocked by one country or geographical place, use torrents or browse private content.
 Many VPNs offer free services to fight against current trends of megalomaniac control frenzy by several governments.
 Free VPN services are unreliable and inefficient or come with time and/or data limits.
 So, even though VPC and VPN sound similar, there is nothing in common.
 VPC is a shared resource pool, and VPN is a mask.

 |Monthly price||Servers and countries|

 1,900+ servers 52 countries